NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

     ``VectorIndex`` types.
   - The ``Index`` data type is now unused and has been removed.
   - Fix documentation for ragged arrays.
+  - Add data type ExternalResources for storing ontology information / external resource references.
+NOTE: this data type is in beta testing and is subject to change in a later version.
+  - Fix missing data_type_inc and use dtype uint for CSRMatrix.
+It now has data_type_inc: Container.
+  - Add hdmf-schema-language comment at the top of each yaml file.
+  - Add SimpleMultiContainer, a Container for storing other Container and Data objects together.

 2.2.5 (May 29, 2020)
 ----------------------